Dove World Outreach Center Quran-burning controversy: Reactions

 On March 22, 2011, Pakistanis protested in the Punjab Christian neighborhoods and burned tires in front of a church.
-On March 22, 2011, Amir Hamza, the leader of Pakistan's banned Islamic organization Jama'at-ud-Da'wah, issued a $2.2 million fatwā for anyone who kills pastor Terry Jones.
+On March 22, 2011, Amir Hamza, the leader of Pakistan's banned Islamic organization Lashkar-e-Taiba, issued a $2.2 million fatwa for anyone who kills pastor Terry Jones.
 On March 25, 2011, protests erupted in Pakistan, where the Jamiat-e-Ulema-e-Islam organized province-wide protests, including a road blockage and burnings of effigies and American flags in the province of Sindh.
 A man desecrated the Bible at the gates of Saint Anthony's Catholic Church in Lahore to "avenge" Jones' desecration of the Quran in Florida; he was arrested by Pakistani police.
-The President of the Pakistani Bishops' Conference, Lawrence Saldanha, who currently serves as the Metropolitan Archbishop of the Roman Catholic Archdiocese of Lahore, called for the arrest of Jones.
+The President of the Pakistani Bishops' Conference, Lawrence Saldanha, who currently serves as the Metropolitan bishop of the Roman Catholic Archdiocese of Lahore, called for the arrest of Jones.
 Saldanha said Jones' burning of the Quran has caused scandal and fury in the Muslim world and the deaths of more than 20 people.
 Archbishop Saldanha said the U.S. government should detain Jones.

 A South African Islamic organization called Scholars for Truth turned to the country's courts to prevent a fellow-Muslim from burning Bibles in retaliation to threats by Jones to burn the Quran.

 United States president Barack Obama strongly condemned both the Quran burning, calling it an act of "extreme intolerance and bigotry", and the "outrageous" attacks by protesters, referring to them as "an affront to human decency and dignity".
 "No religion tolerates the slaughter and beheading of innocent people, and there is no justification for such a dishonorable and deplorable act."
 U.S. legislators, including Senate Majority Leader Harry Reid, also condemned both the burning and the subsequent violence.
 Gen. David Petraeus said, "This was a surprise," and "That action was hateful; it was intolerant."

-On April 4, 2011, two US soldiers were shot and killed by an Afghan policeman in an attack that was attributed to his anger over the burning of the Quran.
+On April 4, 2011, two U.S. soldiers were shot and killed by an Afghan policeman in an attack that was attributed to his anger over the burning of the Quran.
 The attacker was later killed in a shootout with NATO troops.
 The attacker has been called a hero and a martyr by some of the local community, with his grave becoming an unofficial shrine, and local mosques being named after him.
 However, at least one local cleric has stated that the attack could not be justified on religious grounds.